Table of Contents

-13. A snake in the car, in your bed, or in the bath: what does it mean?
+13. A snake in the car, in your room, or in the bath: what does it mean?

 Seeing a snake slithering about inside your car could represent anxiety: you’re trapped in there, you and the snake, with no obvious way out other than to drive the car.

-Seeing a snake slithering about on or inside your bedroom is a common nightmare.
+Seeing a snake inside your bedroom is a common nightmare.
 It could represent your fears about personal safety, or it might be a sign that you’re being invaded by something destructive from within (a guilty conscience, for instance).

 A snake in your bathroom is likely to make people feel uncomfortable and unwelcome.
-If this is happening to you often then there’s probably some underlying anxiety or guilt issue which needs addressing urgently.
+If this is happening to you often, then there’s probably some underlying anxiety or guilt issue which needs addressing urgently.
 Your subconscious mind may also be telling you not to take risks with money and investments anymore.
-But who knows how reliable such advice will turn out to be…

-14. What does it mean if I kill the snake in my dream?
+14. What does it mean if I defeat the snake in my dream?

-Killing a snake while dreaming could mean you’re ready for some changes.
-If you see a snake that’s harmless, such as a garter snake, but still choose to kill it, then maybe you’re feeling guilty about having taken advantage of someone’s kindness or gullibility.
+Defeating a snake while dreaming could mean you’re ready for some changes.
+If you see a snake that’s harmless, such as a garter snake, but still choose to confront it, then maybe you’re feeling guilty about having taken advantage of someone’s kindness or gullibility.

 15. What does it mean when snakes are crawling all over your body?